 You should carry small amounts of pesos with you to Mexico.
 When you go out, avoid flashing large amounts of cash, or bringing more than you need.

-As you can see, tipping in Mexico is customary and appreciated.
-Knowing the etiquette of tipping in Mexico will help you become familiar with the culture.
+As you can see, tipping is customary and appreciated in Mexico.
+Knowing the tipping etiquette will help you become familiar with the Mexican culture.

 When in doubt, leave a tip!
-Most people in the service and tourism industries rely heavily on tips to supplement their income, so leaving a few extra pesos will be appreciated.
+Most people in the service and tourism industries in Mexico rely heavily on tips to supplement their income, so leaving a few extra pesos will be appreciated.

 More resources for planning your trip to Mexico

 - Agoda.com – a great website for budget hotels in popular destinations in Mexico.